woblerr/pgbackrest_exporter/README.md

 For example, `--backrest.backup-type=full`.<br>
 For this case, metrics will be collected only for `full` backups.<br>
 This flag works for `pgBackRest >= v2.38`.<br>
+When parameter value is `incr` or `diff`, the following metrics will not be collected: `pgbackrest_backup_since_last_completion_seconds`, `pgbackrest_backup_last_databases`.<br>
 For earlier pgBackRest versions there will be an error like: `option 'type' not valid for command 'info'`.

+When flag `--backrest.database-count` is specified - information about the number of databases in backup is collected.<br>
+This flag works for `pgBackRest >= v2.41`.<br>
+For earlier pgBackRest versions there will be an error like: `option 'set' is currently only valid for text output`.<br>
+For a significant numbers of stanzas and backups, this may require much more additional time to collect metrics.
+Each stanza requires pgBackRest execution for backups to get data.

 When flag `--backrest.database-count-latest` is specified - information about the number of databases in the last full, differential or incremental backup is collected.<br>
 This flag works for `pgBackRest >= v2.41`.<br>
 For earlier pgBackRest versions there will be an error like: `option 'set' is currently only valid for text output`.<br>
-For a significant number of stanzas, this will require additional time to collect metrics.
+For a significant number of stanzas, this may require additional time to collect metrics.
 Each stanza requires pgBackRest execution for the last full, differential or incremental backups to get data.

 ### Building and running docker